moka-guys/dnanexus_tso500/README.md

 * analysis_options -  a string which can be passed to the ruo command line

 ## How does this app work?
-* The project ID is to used to download the required data.
+* The project name is used to generate the folder name.
+These variables are then used to locate and download runfolder data within  DNAnexus.
+* Once the files are downloaded to a folder, the path is provided to TruSight_Oncology_500_RUO.sh
 * Runs the TruSight_Oncology_500_RUO.sh (within the TSO500 local app zip file) providing arguments for analysis folder, runfolder, samplesheet, resourcesFolder and any other analysis options given as an input ($analysis_options)